 With Charlie, Evelyn often reminds him of his promiscuous lifestyle and constantly points out his shortcomings as a person.
 She uses his troubled relationships and failed marriages as ammunition to belittle him, making him question his worth as a man.

 On the other hand, Evelyn's tactics with Alan are slightly different.
 She takes advantage of his financial instability and dependency on her by constantly reminding him of his failures and shortcomings as a father and provider.
-She consistently mocks him for being unsuccessful and portrays herself as the superior figure in their relationship.

 The article is not finished.
 Click on the next page to continue.